 Note: School board policies may be revised at any time.
-For legal context and the most current copy of the local policy, visit carlisleisd.org.
-Below is the text of Carlisle's policy FFI(LOCAL) as of the date this handbook was finalized for this school year.
+For legal context and the most current copy of the local policy, visit https://pol.tasb.org/Policy/Code/846?filter+FFI.
+Below is the text of Stanton ISDs policy FFI(LOCAL) as of the date this handbook was finalized for this school year.